-The Welcome Programme is free and designed to help you settle into life at Goodenough College and to London.
+The Welcome Programme is free, except for the Boat Cruise down the Thames, and designed to help you settle into life at Goodenough College and to London.
 We warmly encourage Members to attend and to plan their arrival to take advantage of the opportunity.
 Full details will be published nearer the time.

 Rent is payable monthly in advance including holiday periods.

 Cooking in rooms is not permitted but you can use a kettle.
 Rice cookers etc can only be used in the Butteries.